vidhisagathiya/Roboprof/README.md

 8. **kb_ntriples.rdf**: An alternate representation of the knowledge base in the N-Triples format.
 It provides the same information as kb.ttl but in a different serialization format.

+9. **nlu.yml**: The file containing natural language understanding (NLU) data for training the chatbot.
+It defines intents and examples of user messages for each intent.

+10. **stories.yml**: The file containing conversational stories that define different conversation paths for the chatbot.
+Each story represents a possible interaction between the user and the chatbot.

+11. **domain.yml**: The file defining the domain of the chatbot, including intents, entities, actions, responses, and other configurations.

+12. **actions.py**: The Python script containing custom actions for the chatbot.
+These actions allow the chatbot to interact with external systems, databases, or APIs to retrieve information and respond to user queries.

-9. **Report.pdf**: The project report detailing the design, implementation, and evaluation of the knowledge base construction process.
+13. **Report.pdf**: The project report detailing the design, implementation, and evaluation of the knowledge base construction process.

 ## Execution Steps